FreddyVRetro/ISA-PicoMEM/README.md

 - IBM 5150, 5160, 5170 : All Ok, except keyboard not responding on 5170.
 - Compaq Portable 2 (286): Ok
 - Amstrad PC1512, PC1640, PC200: Working, but fail to start all the times on one PC1512 and sometime on PC1640 (Corrected in Rev 1.1).
-- Tandy 1000 : Does not work yet due to the specific memory map.
 - Worked on Various 486, 386 (No confirmation of the ISA Clock speed yet)

+Failing Machines :
 - Failed on a 386 with 12MHz ISA Clock
+- Commodore PC10 / PC20 (Timing issue, fix in progress)
+- Tandy 1000 : Does not work yet due to the specific memory map.
+(SX, EX, HX, TL ...)

 ### License